US LNG exports drop week on week

 - Ports & Logistics

 Liquefied natural gas (LNG) exports from the United States decreased week on week, Energy Information Administration said in its report.

-EIA stated in its weekly report that five LNG vessels, three from Sabine Pass and two from Cove Point, departed from the United States between April 4 to April 10.
+EIA stated in its weekly report that seven LNG vessels, all from Sabine, departed from the United States between May 2 to May 8.